adamvinueza/notes/gopter-notes/README.md

 are infinite, and the set of sentences not accepted by an automaton are also typically infinite.
-But it's still a good idea to have a lot of (random) sentences in your language for testing, because then the automaton is working with real instead data instead of the toy examples programmers usually think up when hand-writing tests.
+But it's still a good idea to have a lot of (random) sentences in your language for testing, because then the automaton is working with real data instead of the toy examples programmers usually think up when hand-writing tests.

 I mention finite-state automata because I decided a few weeks ago [to implement finite-state automata in Go](https://github.com/adamvinueza/fsa), and to do so